AlexandreOuenadio/to-do-list/README.md

 # to-do-list-app
-A simple to-do-list app using HTML5, CSS3 and Javascript
+A simple to-do-list app using HTML5, CSS3 and vanilla Javascript